-South of Missoula, the gorgeous Bitterroot beckons with blue-ribbon trout fishing on the winding Bitterroot River and multiple fishing access sites.
+South of Missoula, the gorgeous Bitterroot Valley beckons with blue-ribbon trout fishing and rafting on the winding Bitterroot River, which includes multiple fishing access sites.
 This charming valley is also known for epic canyon hiking in the jagged Bitterroot Range.
+Shop in the quaint town of Hamilton before making your way to Darby, an Old West town where the Dutton Ranch of “Yellowstone” TV series fame is located.

 + Lolo Hot Springs, Lolo